-Our enhanced assessment tools are available to SCARF subscribers from August 2018.
+Our enhanced assessment tools are now available to all SCARF subscribers.

 These have been designed to work alongside the themes of the SCARF half termly units of lesson plans or can be used more flexibly, according to your school's requirements.